darrenburns/posting/README.md

 # Posting.

-Posting is an powerful HTTP client which brings Postman-like functionality to your terminal.
+Posting is a powerful HTTP client which brings Postman-like functionality to your terminal.
+It works over SSH, stores collections in a Git-friendly format, and can be operated efficiently using both keyboard and mouse.

-It's designed for those who prefer working in a terminal environment and enjoy fast, keyboard-centric user interfaces.

 <img width="1138" alt="screenshot-01jul24-2" src="https://github.com/darrenburns/posting/assets/5740731/d0e9f640-a0ba-41af-b2ae-7bda67e18026">